-Upon the completion of this offering and the Concurrent Private Placements, we will have 40,000,000 ADSs outstanding, representing 80,000,000 Class A ordinary shares, or approximately 11.1% of our outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon the completion of this offering, we will have ADSs outstanding, representing ordinary shares, or approximately % of our outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
 All of the ADSs sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of ADSs in the public market could adversely affect prevailing market prices of the ADSs.
-Prior to this offering, there has been no public market for our ordinary shares or the ADSs, and while the ADSs have been approved for listing on the Nasdaq, we cannot assure you that a regular trading market for ADSs may develop in the ADSs.
+Prior to this offering, there has been no public market for our ordinary shares or the ADSs, and while the ADSs have been approved for listing on the [NYSE/Nasdaq], we cannot assure you that a regular trading market for ADSs may develop in the ADSs.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.

-Lock-up Agreements
+[Lock-up Agreements

-We, our directors and executive officers and our existing shareholders and certain option holders and all of the Concurrent Private Placement investors have agreed, subject to some exceptions, not to transfer or dispose of, directly or indirectly, any of our ordinary shares, in the form of ADSs or otherwise, or any securities convertible into or exchangeable or exercisable for our ordinary shares, in the form of ADSs or otherwise, for a period of 180 days after the date of this prospectus.
-After the expiration of the 180-day period, the ordinary shares or ADSs held by our directors, executive officers and our existing shareholders may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.
+We, [our directors and executive officers and our existing shareholders and option holders] have agreed agreed, subject to some exceptions, not to transfer or dispose of, directly or indirectly, any of our ordinary shares, in the form of ADSs or otherwise, or any securities convertible into or exchangeable or exercisable for our ordinary shares, in the form of ADSs or otherwise, for a period of 180 days after the date of this prospectus.
+After the expiration of the 180-day period, the ordinary shares or ADSs held by our directors, executive officers and our existing shareholders may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.]